Provision

 Cash and cash equivalents and other Bank balances

-The Company held cash and cash equivalents and other bank balances of H 5,149.59 lakhs as on 31 March 2024 (Previous year H 2961.62 lakhs).
-The cash and cash equivalents are held with bank counterparties with good credit ratings.
+The Company held cash and cash equivalents and other bank balances as on 31 March 2025 is of W 6,857.36 lacs (Previous year W 3,944.90 lacs).
+The cash and cash equivalents are held with bank with good credit ratings and financial institution counterparties with good market standing.

 iii) Liquidity risk

 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-The Company's approach to managing liquidity
+Liquidity risk is managed by Company through effective fund management of the Company’s short, medium and long-term funding and liquidity management requirements.
+The Company manages liquidity risk by maintaining adequate reserves, banking facilities and other borrowing facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of financial assets and liabilities.

 Maturity profile of financial liabilities